ccc-certifier-framework/certifier-framework-for-confidential-computing/Doc/development_notes/short-api-guide.md

 ```

 What they do:
-- Finds a domain record (`certifiers`) for status checks or updates.
+- Finds a domain record (`certifiers`) for in the policy-store and performs status checks or updates.
 - Persists updated trust data to the policy store file.

 Snippet: